SAN DIEGO FEDERAL DRUG CHARGES ATTORNEY

 Under the concept of dual sovereignty, both the state and federal government can prosecute you for the same crime.
 Prosecution at both levels is not considered double jeopardy at any point in time.
 After you have been acquitted at the state level, you could still face charges and a trial at the federal level.

-If you face a serious drug charge, consider retaining the services of a San Diego criminal defense attorney who is licensed to practice and has experience practicing at both the state and federal levels.
-At The Law Office of George Gedulin, we have the credentials to defend clients in the state of California and in federal court.
+If you face a serious drug charge, consider retaining the services of a San Diego federal drug charges attorney who is licensed to practice and has experience practicing at both the state and federal levels.
 Whether you are facing your first charge or a second offense, having the right attorney by your side can make a difference in the outcome of your case.

 Every drug case is distinct and will require a customized approach to secure the best outcome.
 For federal drug crimes, you not only need an attorney who has experience at the federal level; you need someone who understands federal drug laws and courtroom procedures like the back of his or her hand.
 The course of your life after a case may depend on the attorney you choose to represent you.
 Find someone who will protect your rights in court and fight to have the charges dropped or reduced.

-Learn more about how our team at The Law Office of George Gedulin in San Diego can make a difference in your life today.
+Learn more about how our San Diego federal drug charges lawyer at The Law Office of George Gedulin can make a difference in your life today.
 Contact us online or call (858) 281-4605.

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.